 Who are Millennials?

-Millennials are people who fall between the age of 18-34 years.
-These young, globally immersed, digital natives have a strong penchant to express opinions on social media, and have relatively higher consumer purchasing power than the generations preceding them.
-They are early adopters when it comes to gadgets, technologies, trends, and are willing to experiment with those.
-A lot of these millennials have become influencers on social network platforms like Instagram, YouTube, Snapchat, Vine, etc. As social media influencers, these real world celebrities it big as they are funny, able to reach youth, is young and beautiful.
+Influencer marketing and millennials are playing an important role in this 21st century.
+Millennials are people who fall between the ages of 18-34 years.
+These young, globally immersed, digital natives have a strong penchant to express opinions on social media and have relatively higher consumer purchasing power than the generations preceding them.
+They are early adopters when it comes to gadgets, technologies, and trends, and are willing to experiment with those.
+A lot of these millennials have become influencers on social network platforms like Instagram, YouTube, Snapchat, Vine, etc. As social media influencers, these real world celebrities are big as they are funny and able to reach youth who are young and beautiful.

 - Millennials are always on their smartphones – nothing new here.
 They have, on average, 7.7 connected devices and use 3.3 every day.

 - In 2021, The Influencer marketing industry will be worth $13.8 billion.

 - 30% of Millennials have done their grocery shopping online.